 See, at the time, Mick was retiring.
 It was inevitable.
 His body was broken down and his memory wasn’t as sharp (when he flew home, he sometimes had to call and ask his wife for directions from the airport).
 I could understand that.
 However, before this PPV, the story was this: if Mick lost, he would retire.
 If he won, he’d retire the following night, forfeiting the title.
 WWF would then hold a tournament to crown the next champion.
 Personally, I was stoked for the latter option because one, we would see Foley win his last match (his most memorable matches aren’t filled with wins) and I love a good tournament.

 Any knowledgeable wrestling fan knows this didn’t happen.
-The match itself was fantastic (I think; I haven’t re-watched it since), but I was completely deflated when Foley lost.
+The match itself was fantastic (I think; I haven’t re-watched it since), but Foley’s loss left me considerably deflated.

-I drove home that night, but not before going for a drive around town.
+I drove home that night, but not before driving around town.
 For me, it wasn’t just the silly thing of an onscreen character losing.
 This was a guy who I knew a lot about on a personal life through his behind-the-scenes interviews and autobiography.
 This was a guy I not only saw a lot of myself in (especially things like being unpopular and bullied in school), but idolized as an inspiration.

 And I just watched him lose his very last match (which wasn’t his last match; I should’ve known since his mentor was Terry “I retire every two years” Funk).
 After everything else I’d been through and everything that I felt – or didn’t feel – it was that last thing that finally broke me.
 If I wasn’t already in a very bad place in my life, I would’ve been disappointed, but shrugged and accepted it.
 There are things in my entertainment that have disappointed me or upset me before (and since), but this was one final camel-breaking straw.